enepomnyaschih/jwidget/doc/jwidget/Bindable.md

 * **create** - Mapping function.
 * **config** - Configuration options.
-	* **destroy**?: (targetValue: U, sourceValue: V) => any - Destroys target property value.
-	* **scope**?: any - **create** and **destroy** call scope.
-	* **viaNull**?: boolean - Reverses mapper updating flow.
-Default flow is:

-		1. Create a new value.
-		2. Reassign target property.
-		3. Destroy the old value.

-		Setting this option to true changes the flow the next way:

-		1. Set target value to null.
-		2. Destroy the old value.
-		3. Create a new value.
-		4. Assign target property.

 Builds a new property containing the result of the callback function called on this property value.
 To stop synchronization, destroy the resulting property.
 To map multiple properties, use [jwidget/Mapper](Mapper.md).